Buy all ingredients right below the recipe

 Preparation

 - 1Wash and deseed the pumpkin.
 Cut into pieces about 2 cm in size and place in a pot with about 3 tbsp of water.
-Cook covered for about 20-25 minutes until soft.
+Cook covered for about 20-25 min until soft.
 Drain off any excess water.

 - 4Dust a work surface with flour.
 Unwrap the dough and divide it into 4 equal pieces.
 One by one, roll each piece on the work surface into a rope about 2 cm in diameter.
 Cut each rope into pieces about 2 cm long and carefully roll each piece over the floured back of a fork.

 - 6Heat 2 tbsp olive oil in a large pan.
 Add the bay leaf and gnocchi and fry all around until the gnocchi are lightly browned.
-Remove from the pan and keep warm, remove the bay leaf.
+Remove from the pan and keep warm, discard the bay leaf.

 - 8Distribute the gnocchi among 4 plates and drizzle with the sage butter.
 Grate the remaining Parmesan and sprinkle generously over the gnocchi.
 Serve immediately.